Gitstar-OC/mindect/README.md

 # Mindect

 - Mindect are docs for everyone who wants to learn about AI, ML, Supervised Learning and Advanced Learning ALgorithms.
+- adding middle ware page for docs like https://fumadocs.vercel.app/docs
+-  add backlins for pages to make the pages go on top with search engines named additioanl resourses, read more at etc.
 - Other notes about Deep learning, unsupervised learning and large language models is in progress and Mindect is continuosly under developemnt.